martinblatz/SP500_And_Headlines/README.md

 # Summary
 The goal of this project is to predict the directionality of the S&P 500 index using only data harvested from daily news headlines.
-The data required to perform this study has been collected, cleaned and joined prior to the application of various NLP processing, embedding layer weightings, and machine learning models .
+The data required to perform this study has been collected, cleaned and joined prior to the application of various NLP processing, embedding layer weightings, and machine learning models.
+The full process Google Colab Notebook can be found on this project page at https://github.com/martinblatz/SP500_And_Headlines/blob/main/results/process_notebook.ipynb.

 # Project Description
 ## Motivation and Aims